Eyton Shalom, M.S., L.Ac., has been a Licensed Acupuncturist in Practice in San Diego, Ca since 1992.

 Thank You, and Welcome!

-For more information on my approach to the use of Acupuncture for treating disease, see these articles.
+For more information on my approach to the use of Acupuncture for treating disease, see the posts that follow this page, below.

 Acupuncture and Pain